 An example of the sub-regional topology that is outlined in the 2021 Draft 2023 IASR is reproduced in Figure 5 below.
-In this case, regions were split into sub-regions so the capacity outlook model could make informed decisions on specific projects previously identified as being actionable or having preparatory activities 4:
+AEMO may update the sub-regional topology to improve the speed or accuracy of modelling.
+In this case, regions were split into sub-regions so the capacity outlook model could make informed decisions on specific projects previously identified as being actionable or having preparatory activities4: